 It is worth noting that companies can choose to include corporate officers and LLC members in their coverage despite their exemption.

-Although there are a few exemptions, the vast majority of Colorado employers are required to get workers’ comp coverage.
-When you choose a trusted workers' comp partner you are choosing peace of mind when you need it most.
+Although workers’ compensation exemptions vary by state, many employers are required to get coverage.
+When you choose a trusted workers' comp partner, you choose peace of mind when you need it most.

-With over a century of experience, Pinnacol Assurance provides Colorado businesses with reliable coverage, along with free:
+With over a century of experience, Pinnacol Assurance provides businesses with reliable coverage, along with free:

 Curious if Pinnacol is the right fit for your business?
 Get an online quote or connect with one of our partnering agents.